Table Tennis Glue

 Quick glue sheets are 0.05mm thick transparent sheets which have two adhesive sides.

-They enable you to quickly and easily affix your rubbers to your blade, but do not seem to be very popular with players.
+They work in the same way that double-sided tape works, and they enable you to quickly and easily affix your rubbers to your blade, but they don't seem to be very popular with players.

 2. Water-based table tennis glue